allache/SendNotification/README.md

 # MernProject
-this is mern project ejs
+this is website for send notification reactjs